botlabs-gg/yagpdb-docs-v2/content/moderation/logging.md

 Users with write access to the control panel may delete individual logs or delete all logs on the server using the control panel.

-## Message Log Purge
+## Message Log Purge [Self-hosting only]

-YAGPDB allows bot owners to enable the purge of any message logs older that 30 days.
-This uses a backgroundworker which deletes logs older than 30 days every minute.

-{{% notice warning %}}

-Message Log Purge is enabled on the official YAGPDB instance hosted by Botlabs.
-Any message logs created will be automatically removed 30 days after their creation.

-{{% /notice %}}

-For self hosters, the environment variable to enable this feature is `enable_message_log_purge`.
-It is`false` by default.
+If you are self-hosting your own instance of YAGPDB, you can set `enable_message_log_purge=true` to automatically purge message logs older than 30 days.
+This option is enabled on the official instance of YAGPDB hosted by Botlabs but is disabled by default on a fresh self-host.